-The Council's primary outputs are its bi-annual Fiscal Assessment Reports which were published in May and December 2020, after the annual Budget and Stability Programme.
+The Council's primary outputs are its bi-annual Fiscal Assessment Reports which were published in May and December 2021, after the annual Budget and Stability Programme.
 These reports continue to attract considerable attention and that has helped to ensure that the views of the Council feature in debates on fiscal issues.
 A detailed response was provided by the Minister for Finance following the publication of both Fiscal Assessment Reports.
-In September 2020, the Council published its seventh Pre-Budget Statement, for Budget 2021.
-In May 2020, the Council published its fourth assessment of compliance with the Domestic Budgetary Rule: an ex-post assessment of compliance with the Domestic Budgetary Rule in 2019.
-In July 2020 the Council published its first Long-Term Sustainability Report which looks at public finances over the coming decades to 2050, as the population ages and the economy continues to grow.
-The Council also published a working paper "Forecasting Ireland's Macroeconomy: A Large Bayesian VAR Approach".
+In September 2021, the Council published its eighth Pre-Budget Statement, for Budget 2022.
+The Council published several working papers during the year including "Maq: A Macro-Fiscal Model for Ireland"; "The Role of Elasticities in Forecasting Irish Government Revenue"; and "Managing Government Debt at High Altitude: Velocity, Instability and Headwinds".
+The Council also published two Analytical Notes, the first on "Ireland's next ramp-up in public investment" and the second on "The path for Ireland's health budget".